mrfdev/CMI/Resources/FAQ/cmi-commands.md

 You can now save the file and type: `/cmi reload`, but to properly register the commands a /stop and restart is required.

 Another option is to add your own commands!
 For example: `/banana`.
-Note: Custom Alias (commands) are stored in the cmi file: `CustomAlias.yml` To get started, In-game you type: `/cmi aliaseditor new banana` (obvious replace banana with the command you want) There will be a green `+` to press, it will now as you to enter a command to execute.
+Note: Custom Alias (commands) are stored in the cmi file: `CustomAlias.yml` and from version 9.0.3.x upwards you can also store your own commands in their own .yml file in the `~/plugins/CMI/CustomAlias/` directory.
+To get started, In-game you type: `/cmi aliaseditor new banana` (obvious replace banana with the command you want) There will be a green `+` to press, it will now as you to enter a command to execute.
 Type (without the starting /) for example: `cmi say I am a banana`